0Ibrahim1/CapStoneProject/README.md

 ![Create Product](https://files.catbox.moe/aobnsx.png)

 Only Staff, Manager and Permium_User can see this (logging-in is needed)
-![Create Support] Same as "Create Product"
+- Create Support: Same as "Create Product"

 Only Manager can see this (logging-in is needed)
 ![Delete SupportTicket](https://files.catbox.moe/t46ehm.png)